 If you have family members who do not mind (temporarily) parting ways with their Hyatt points, transferring points from their accounts to yours can be a worthwhile alternative.

-In my Ventana example above, there was no way that I would be willing to shell out almost 2,000 Euros for a hotel.
+In my Ventana example above, I was unwilling to spend almost 2,000 dollars on a hotel.

 3. When you are splitting the room with a friend or a family member